Skyway666/Input-Combos/README.md

 As you can see, both desitions are bad ones, so what we need to do is read the input buffer and if the player has introduced the input combination in a certain amount of time, execute the special action.

 The code implementation of an input buffer is basically the concept of how a queue works.
-My approach was to create a ordinary array, and with a function introduce new elements at the end of the array and shift the other ones.
+My approach in C++ was to create a ordinary array, and with a function introduce new elements at the end of the array and shift the other ones.
 The first element of the array is erased and substituted by the second one.
 Every frame, a new input is introduced, and if no input is introduced the elements are shifted anyways.
 This way we have stored all the inputs done previously

-**Example**: We have the input buffer with 5 elements of length.
+**Example**: We have the input buffer with 5 elements of length:

 1. None
 2. Left